tc39/proposal-module-keys/README.md

 produced `box`.
 Otherwise returns `fallback`.
 Raises a `TypeError` if `box` is not a box produced by a box function.

-Before execution of the module body starts, we export its `frenemies.publicKey`.
+Before execution of the module body starts, we
+`export frenemies.publicKey as publicKey`.
+Like default exports `publicKey` does not participate in re-exporting;
+it is included in `*` for the purposes of `export * from ...`.

 Per realm, we make available: